 This could not have happened without the service of thousands of merit badge counselors -- like yourself -- expert in a particular subject and interested in helping Scouts grow into men of character, ready to take their place in the world of work as participating citizens.
 Please consider becoming a registered and trained Merit Badge Counselor.

 Each Troop should have Counselors registered with the District.
 For a list of registered Merit Badge Counselors, please click the link below.

-A Merit Badge Counselor will coach a Scout; help him over the different hurdles of the merit badge requirements and increase his awareness in the deeper aspects of the subject from your knowledge and experience, then assure he meets all the requirements for the merit badge.
+A Merit Badge Counselor will coach a Scout; help him/her over the different hurdles of the merit badge requirements and increase the Scout's awareness in the deeper aspects of the subject from your knowledge and experience, then assure the Scout meets all the requirements for the merit badge.
 Here are some things a Merit Badge Counselor should do: